 Clive H. Sell, vitreoretinal surgeon

-Clive H. Sell, MD passed away on January 5, 2014 at the age of 59.
+Clive H. Sell, MD, died Jan.
+5, 2014, at the age of 59.
 Dr. Sell always attempted to not only maintain the highest standards of medical practice, but to pay it forward through teaching and research.
 He helped to create the sole vitreoretinal fellowship in Arizona.
 His work ethic and clinical and surgical skills live on in his former fellows who practice around the United States.

 David Eifrig, founder of UNC’s Department of Ophthalmology